 Promoting positive emotional health and wellbeing in children

 The Emotional Health and Wellbeing of pupils underpins the entire school experience.
-Every child has emotional needs and the school has a responsibility to provide a nurturing and supportive environment in which learners can develop confidence and emotional resilience in order to achieve their full potential and therefore enhance their capacity to learn.
-In addition there will be specific vulnerable groups of children and young people who will require additional support.
+Every child has emotional needs and the school has a responsibility to provide a nurturing and supportive environment in which learners can develop confidence and emotional resilience to achieve their full potential and therefore enhance their capacity to learn.
+Also, there will be specific vulnerable groups of children and young people who will require additional support.

-Schools have a statutory responsibility in relation to promoting pupil wellbeing and safeguarding of children and young people.
+Schools have a statutory responsibility with promoting pupil wellbeing and safeguarding of children and young people.

 Mental Health First Aid Courses